AAM77/AAM77.github.io/_posts/2018-07-29-building_my_hearth_and_home_inventory_sorter.markdown

 (6) Read up on good habits and conventions to follow when coding.
 (7) Implement these good habits and conventions.
 (8) Write blogs about the useful techniques I learned

-#### **The Link to the App on Heroku**

-You can try out the app on Heroku by visiting: https://hh-inventorysorter-sinatra.herokuapp.com/